-- To add subscript characters, press Ctrl + D - To return to normal characters, press Ctrl + N
+- 3. Type the annotation text. - To add a new line, press Ctrl + Enter - To add superscript characters, press Ctrl + U - To add subscript characters, press Ctrl + D - To return to normal characters, press Ctrl + N

-For information on how to embed these and other formatting commands from the Text Annotation property sheet, refer to "Text Annotation Properties" on page 481.
+For information on how to embed these and other formatting commands from the Text Annotation property sheet, refer to "Text Annotation Properties" on page 508.

 - 4. Press Enter.
-A bounding box appears around the annotation text. - To position the annotation, position the mouse pointer within the bounding box so that it changes to a translation pointer ⊕.
+A bounding box appears around the annotation text. - To position the annotation, position the mouse pointer within the bounding box so that it changes to a translation pointer .
 Click and drag the annotation to the desired location. - To display and modify text annotation properties such as font, text color and transparency, double-click the bounding box or inside the bounding box.